spilman6/courses/pages/version-control-essentials/assignments/github-account.md

 # Assignment 1 - GitHub Account

 For this assignment you are going to create a [GitHub](https://github.com) account (if you don't already have one).
-This will be your primary means of submitting assignments for this course.

 <details open>
 	<summary class="video">Show/Hide Video</summary>